HugoMatilla/Effective-JAVA-Summary/README.md

-#1.
+#CREATING AND DESTROYING OBJECTS
+##1.
 Use STATIC FACTORY METHODS instead of constructors
 *ADVANTAGES*
 *Unlike constructors, they have names
 *Unlike constructors, they are not requires to create a new object each time they're invoked